 Kevin Fong is leader of the law firm's Appellate practice, ranked by U.S. News/Best Lawyers as a "National Tier 1" appellate practice.
 Mr. Fong himself is “recognized by peers as being one of the most talented appellate attorneys in the state,” according to Chambers USA, which has also written that "Kevin Fong . . . is well known by peers and attracts praise for his 'amazing advocacy style' and 'broad strategic view.’"

 Mr. Fong has appeared in 110 published decisions, including arguments in six cases before the California Supreme Court (prevailing in five of the six cases).
-As an associate, he successfully argued before the California Supreme Court in a libel defense case on behalf of a newspaper that had published a series of investigative articles detailing police and prosecutorial misconduct in the conviction of an alleged Chinatown gang murder.
+As an associate, he successfully argued before the California Supreme Court in a libel defense case on behalf of a newspaper that had published a series of investigative articles detailing police and prosecutorial misconduct in the conviction of an alleged Chinatown gang murderer.
 The victory resulted in reversal of a $6 million judgment against the newspaper.

 Mr. Fong's arguments have helped shape the law in numerous fields—establishing important precedent in the fields of environmental law and banking, for example.
 He has authored briefs in leading cases before numerous Circuits and the U.S. Supreme Court, including a landmark administrative law case, Chevron v.
 Natural Resources Defense Council.
 Mr. Fong has successfully represented clients in several precedent-setting banking cases—including a prominent Ninth Circuit case defining the scope of fiduciary duties in a multi-bank loan, and the leading California Supreme Court case confirming a creditor's right to proceed against multiple items of collateral in non-judicial foreclosures.